pingcap/docs-cn/tidb-configuration-file.md

 - The maximum memory limit for the Prepared Least Recently Used (LRU) caching.
 If this value exceeds `performance.max-memory * (1 - prepared-plan-cache.memory-guard-ratio)`, the elements in the LRU are removed.
 - Default value: `0`
-- This configuration only takes effect when `prepared-plan-cache.enabled` is `true`.
+- This configuration takes effect when `prepared-plan-cache.enabled` is `true` (default).
 When the size of the LRU is greater than `prepared-plan-cache.capacity`, the elements in the LRU are also removed.

 ### `stmt-count-limit`